 Grants worth less than £5,000 must be reviewed by the Chair of the Research Committee.
 Grants worth between £5,000 and £25,000 per annum must be reviewed by the Committee.

 External peer review is undertaken for projects over £25,000.
 For these projects, at least two reviewers who are experts in the field assess the applications and provide feedback to the applicant and the Research Committee.
 Applicants are provided the opportunity for rebuttal based on peer review comments.

-We strongly advise researchers to read the Macular Society's new Research Strategy 2020-2030 when preparing their grant applications.
-We also recommend looking at the Research Impact Report (see below) produced in 2019.
+We strongly advise researchers to read the Macular Society's Research Strategy 2020-2030 when preparing their grant applications.
+We also recommend looking at the Research Impact Report produced in 2019.
 We have also developed some guidance on writing lay summaries alongside our lay panel.
 These documents can be found below.

 Any queries should be sent to email@example.com